 Finding safer, more effective treatment options for all forms of disease is a primary focus of Mount Sinai's mission.
 Participation in clinical trials allows Mount Sinai to offer the most advanced care to patients.
-Studies currently underway include:
+Research is currently underway in the following areas: